To move heavy vehicles from storage to deployment areas across Europe (and other parts of the world), rail is essential.

 Moving the equipment by rail also allows drivers to travel by a separate means without the fatigue of driving long distances.

-There really is no substitute for rail (stand fast you port folks, yes, you as well!)
+There is no substitute for rail (stand fast you port folks, yes, you as well!)

 Methods of loading and unloading can vary, and as long as there have been tanks, there has been thinking about how to get them on and off the railway.

-The most simple is a concrete platform on a siding, the train reverses into the siding and vehicles simply drive from the platform onto the railway wagons, directed to the end of the rake carefully by a banksmen, each vehicle driving from one wagon to the other.
+The most simple is a concrete platform on a siding.
+The train reverses into the siding and vehicles simply drive from the platform onto the railway wagons, directed to the end of the rake carefully by a banksman.
+Each vehicle drives from one wagon to the other.

 From the US Army 7th Training Command, the video below shows an excellent example of this method.